czarpino/czarpino.github.io/_posts/2015-11-3-api-authentication-with-rendrjs.md

     	return function apiConnector() { return router; };
     }());

-For consistency, I group these endpoints under `/api`.
-Meaning, I mount the middleware on this path.
+For consistency, I grouped these endpoints under `/api`.
+Meaning, I mounted the middleware on this path.
 The full path to the endpoint, then, became `www.example.com/api/access-token`.

     // index.js